SingaporeMotherhood | Baby & Toddler

 I want to breastfeed my baby on demand.
-But after hearing stories from other mums who have done this, I am a little scared.
-Their babies wake every hour to feed at night!
+But after hearing stories from other mums, I am scared.
+Their babies wake every hour to feed!

 I believe, in principle, that demand-feeding is ideal but in practice many parents don’t have the experience to demand-feed successfully, so routine feeding is more practical in our modern-day society.

 From time to time I am contacted by mothers who have been successfully demand-feeding their babies — their babies settle and sleep well — to challenge me on this point.
 But after we have chatted they realise they have been successful because they have understood their baby’s cry and know when he is genuinely hungry and when he is tired, bored or in need of a nappy change.
 They have also been surprised to see when we compare their baby’s daily feeding and sleeping routine to my routine for their baby’s age the routines are almost identical.

 When I explain that my routines are based on when babies feed and sleep when demand-feeding is practised properly, they can understand why many new parents who have never been confronted with a crying baby before need a routine.

 So yes it is possible to demand feed and get enough sleep.
 The key is to learn how to interpret your baby’s cries.

 The idea of a routine can be quite scary.